smclab/openk9/js-packages/docs-website/docs/openk9-configuration.md

 ## Tenant Configuration

-After having prepared the * core * component of OpenK9, I can proceed with the creation of an example Tenant, connected to the Realm that I previously registered in Keycloak, where to test the product.
+After having prepared the *core* component of OpenK9, I can proceed with the creation of an example Tenant, connected to the Realm previously registered in Keycloak, to test the product.

 Access to [administration console](http://demo.openk9.local/admin) e goes to "Tenants" section.

 ![image-20220303222133620](../static/img/installation/image-20220303222133620.png)

-Add new tenant with name "demo.openk9.local" (use both as name and virtualHost)
+Add new tenant with name "demo.openk9.local"(use both as name and virtualHost)

 ![image-20220303222526604](../static/img/installation/image-20220303222526604.png)